kevinmcaleer/kevsrobots.com/web/_posts/2024-01-15-random-robot-fact.md

 These are just a few examples of the exciting facts you can uncover with our `Random Robot Facts.`

+Here's one to whet your appetite:

+{% include random_fact.html %}

 ---

 ## Why You'll Love It